-Prior to the two-week period leading up to registration each semester, a sign-up sheet for advising appointments is placed in the main office (Manly 212) and Prof. Trost confirms advisees daily with the main office so that they are then cleared to register.
+Prior to the two-week period leading up to registration each semester, a sign-up sheet for advising appointments is placed in the main office (Presidents Hall 212) and Prof. Newton confirms advisees daily with the main office so that they are then cleared to register.

 Registering for Upper-Level REL Courses

-To ensure that majors and minors obtain a seat in upper-level REL courses (300 and 400), the department sometimes holds spaces specifically for them.
-If an upper-level REL course seems to be closed, and you are a major or minor in the department, please visit the main office (Manly 212) to learn if you can be registered for the class.
+To ensure that majors and minors obtain a seat in upper-level REL courses (300 and 400), the department sometimes holds spaces specifically for them (such as with REL 490 each Spring, the Senior Seminar [required of all majors]).
+If an upper-level REL course seems to be closed, and you are a major or minor in the department, please visit the main office (Presidents Hall 212) to obtain a permit to register for the class.

-If Prof. Trost has allowed you to substitute a non-REL course for requirements toward the major or minor, a memo will be on file, with the College of Arts & Sciences Registrar to signify this and a note will appear in DegreeWorks.
+If Prof. Newton has allowed you to substitute a non-REL course for requirements toward the major or minor (so long as that course is not already satisfying a major requirement in another program), a memo will be on file, with the College of Arts & Sciences Registrar to signify this and a note will appear in each student’s DegreeWorks.

 Through myBama you can see your degree progress using DegreeWorks — you can even click the “What If” button to see how your current courses stack up for other majors and minors.
 Be sure the correct catalog is selected.
 Learn more about DegreeWorks.